 It’ll be the best way to get your money’s worth out of the DL4

 And while you may not be given control of a state-of-the-art laboratory and a $1 million a month salary from the owner of a poultry-based fast food franchise, you’ll be a more valuable and hireable guitar player with a bright musical future ahead.

-If you want to chat about settings and getting closer to the perfect presets, get in touch with me over on our Facebook page.
+If you want to chat about settings and getting closer to the perfect presets, get in touch with me via the comments section below.